Vyral/base-template/_posts/2020-04-16-what-questions-are-calgary-clients-asking-most-often.md

 5\.
 Are you or anyone in your house awaiting test results for COVID-19?

 6\.
-Is there anything additional info or procedures that would make you feel comfortable showing your house during this time?
+Is there any additional information or procedures that would make you feel comfortable showing your house during this time?

 You also will need to keep people coming into your space safe too, so it’s important to review the below questions if you are selling your property.